qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. tip:: **Concurrent Edits**

-   This version of QGIS does not track if somebody else is editing a feature at the same time as you are.
-The last person to save their edits wins.
+   This version of QGIS does not track if somebody else is editing the same feature at the same time as you are.
+The last person to save its edits wins.

 .. index:: Snapping, Snapping_Tolerance